sst/sst/www/docs/auth.md

 ### `GoogleAdapter`

-The Google adapter supports both OIDC and OAuth.
-Use OIDC when you only need to authenticate who the user is and retreive their email and name.
+The Google adapter supports both [OIDC](https://openid.net/connect/) and [OAuth](https://oauth.net).
+Use OIDC when you only need to authenticate who the user is and retrieve their email and name.
 Use OAuth when you need the user to grant you access to additional scopes like reading their Google Calendar, etc.

 #### OIDC